GNOME/libadwaita/doc/adaptive-layouts.md

 ```

 View switcher is also available separately as [class@ViewSwitcher].
 This can be
-useful if the higher level widgets cannot work for some reason.
+useful if the higher-level widgets cannot work for some reason.

 ## Squeezer